 A weir is a type of barrier across a river that is created to adjust or alter its flow.
 With this in mind, a weir for a swimming pool is a barrier in a skimmer over which water flows.
 A floating weir raises and lowers its level to match the water level in a pool or spa.
 Another type is shaped like a barrel and floats up and down inside the skimmer basket.

 Understanding a Pool's Basic Plumbing System

 To help you troubleshoot any problems that might arise with your swimming pool, it helps to have a basic understanding of how your pool works.
 In this case, it's the pool's plumbing system.
-Water enters a pool through a main drain, a skimmer, or both.
+Water enters a pool through the main drain, a skimmer, or both.
 It journies to a three-port valve and into the pump, which is run by an attached motor.
 From there, the water travels through a filter, then up to solar panels or to the heater (if they are installed) and back through the valves to the pool return lines.

 Enter the Skimmer